 White backgrounds on black text can contribute to glare and eyestrain over time, since the white is such a sharp background.
 This is especially true for students who have photosensitivity in general and find bright lights and objects to be overwhelming.

 Colored or tinted backgrounds can reduce glare on paper and make text easier to read.
 At first, my case manager had me use bone-colored paper but soon found that colorful paper in shades of yellow, pink, and blue were easier for me to see and helped me with organizing my assignments since I got a different color paper for each class.
-Read more about my science project on colored backgrounds and the readability of text here.

 “My eyes hurt when I look at the page, can you please print it on different paper?”

 While all of the other numbers and letters were enlarged, exponents and other traditionally smaller numbers/letters were not enlarged.
 If they are enlarged, it can be hard to tell how an equation is formatted since all of the numbers and letters look the same.

 Use color coding to identify exponents, or add an exponent sign and adequately space out each segment of the equation to show which exponent belongs to which number.
 This is a common problem for me in math.